 The Division of Environment and Sustainability has been created to meet such challenges.
-Our faculty members have diverse backgrounds in science, engineering, business and social sciences to provide integrated and cutting edge education and research on global environmental issues and emerging solutions.
+Our faculty members have diverse backgrounds in science, engineering, business, and social sciences to provide integrated and cutting-edge education and research on global environmental issues and emerging solutions.

-Our postgraduate programs offer students a great opportunity to gain a broader understanding of environmental science and related policies to help increase their understanding of the issues involved in tackling the environment and their ability to generate meaningful solutions.
+Our postgraduate programmes offer students a great opportunity to gain a broader understanding of environmental science and related policies to help increase their understanding of the issues involved in tackling the environment and their ability to generate meaningful solutions.

-The program trains students in original research and seeks to cultivate the independent, interdisciplinary and innovative thinking that is essential for a successful career in research, management or policy formulation in this area.
+The programme trains students in original research and seeks to cultivate the independent, interdisciplinary and innovative thinking that is essential for a successful career in research, management or policy formulation in this area.
 It provides students with the background to solve complex environmental problems and to engage in interdisciplinary environmental research that can have a high impact on Hong Kong and the world.

 The following areas are the Division's main foci; we also work at the points where these areas intersect, such as the scientific understanding of management strategies and policy formulations:

-- Atmospheric Science and Air Pollution
+- Atmospheric Science and Air Pollution,

-- Oceanic Science and Water Pollution
+- Oceanic Science and Water Pollution,

-- Climate Change Policy and Adaptations
+- Climate Change Policy and Adaptations,

-- Healthy Living Environment
+- Healthy Living Environment.

 i.
 General Admission Requirements